JonR45/Scraping-Hearts/README.md

     * Result (Win, loss or draw)

 # Challenges
-* **Extracting the data:** data had to be cleaned after/whilst extracting to make it readable and to obtain only the desired information.
+**Extracting the data:** data had to be cleaned after/whilst extracting to make it readable and to obtain only the desired information.

-* **Feature engineering:** Additional variables were created by using conditional logic; this provided information (a win, loss or draw) that is crucial to understanding the story during data anlysis.
+**Feature engineering:** Additional variables were created by using conditional logic; this provided information (a win, loss or draw) that is crucial to understanding the story during data anlysis.

-* **Date:** the date had to be converted to a datetime object after being scraped.
+**Date:** the date had to be converted to a datetime object after being scraped.

 # Summary
 * A script was created that scrapes the relevant data and places it into a data frame.
-* This project could be advanced by scraping previous season’s data, extracting specific information about each game (shots, pass completion, possession % etc.)
+* This project could be advanced by scraping previous season’s data, extracting specific information about each game (shots, pass completion, possession % etc.) and further feature engineering to enable a deep analysis of Heart of Midlothian’s recent history.
+* This would also enable historic trends to be identified, and potentially a machine learning algorithm to be written that predicts results of future matches.

 ![image](https://user-images.githubusercontent.com/65425846/139596456-af7c288f-1935-4c3e-85de-5297588b44da.png)